BigBIueWhale/unlimited_int/README.md

 unlimited_int a = 1;\
 unlimited_int b = a.copy(); //instead of b = a;\
 \
 The second difference is when returning an unlimited_int by a function.
-You must use an unlimited_int* and return a copy.\
+You must use an unlimited_int* and return a copy:\
 \
 unlimited_int* do_something()\
 {\